wangywUST/wangywust.github.io/ucmnlp.md

 - Resources: Full scholarships covering study and living in California, plus access to advanced research facilities.
 - Internships: Support for internships even at the beginniing of Ph.D. study.
 - Guidance: **Hands-on mentorship with clear direction.** For outstanding students, I also offer adequate freedom and opportunities for growth.
 - International Connections: Strong ties with leading researchers and institutions worldwide.
-I will help you build international academic connections.
+I will help you build international connections to the academy and industry.
 - Friendly Environment and Work-Life Balance: Collaborative and supportive lab culture where teamwork and mutual respect are valued.

 ### 2. What We Expect from You: